 - 1. From any page, click the Firmware heading.
 The Firmware Update screen displays. - 2.
 Click Browse to navigate to the host system for the update file.
-The file should end in an .img extension. - NOTE: It is recommended that all firmware updated be performed with image files located on the local system hard drive as opposed to a removable media device or network share. - Click Upload. - 4.
+The file should end in an .img extension. - NOTE: It is recommended that all firmware updates be performed with image files located on the local system hard drive as opposed to removable media devices or network share. - 3.
+Click Upload. - 4.
 Click OK in response to the confirmation box.
 The autoloader automatically uploads the new code and processes it to the system. - NOTE: A Microsoft issue may keep a user from updating drive or loader firmware over the RMU interface.
 This can occur under Windows Server® 2003 with Service Pack 1 (SP1), or if a user has installed Microsoft Security Update MS05-019.
 This problem displays as a 6F Communication Error message on the front panel with the warning light set.
-The RMU will continue to report the autoloader status as Initialization - For information and a workaround to this problem, go to Microsoft Technical Support Article 898060.
-If this problem occurs, the autoloader should be restarted to avoid further communication errors - 5.
-Power cycle the loader, then the server firmware update is complete. - NOTE: After firmware update is complete, the unit will report new revision levels to the host on startup.
-You may have to reconfigure you host backup software to recognize the updated unit.
+The RMU will continue to report the autoloader status as Initialization.

+For information and a workaround to this problem, go to Microsoft Technical Support Article 898060.
+If this problem occurs, the autoloader should be restarted to avoid further communication errors.

+5. Power cycle the loader, then the server after the firmware update is complete.